12 - 24 fresh Johnsonville bratwursts (not pre-cooked)3 - 4 large onions

 Drain bratwurst.
 Discard the beer/broth mixture.
 Place the brats on a hot gas or charcoal grill.
 Brown evenly on both sides.
 Watch them carefully.
 The sausage fat can cause flare-ups.
 Remove from the grill when browned.
 Do not overcook.
 They only need to be browned because they will cook more later.

-Place the cooked onions in a crock pot.
-Place the brats on top of the onions.
+Combine the cooked onions with the brats in a crock pot.
 Mix together 4 cans of beer, 1 can of beef broth, garlic, hot sauce, salt and pepper.
 Add to the brats and onions.
 (If you only make 12 brats, you may not need all 4 cans of beer...use enough to cover the brats).

 Refrigerate.
 Remove from the refrigerator two hours before eating.